 Fund managers earn fees for their services in line with the trust’s PDS.
 More effective fund managers aim to create and add value to the trust for the benefit of investors.
 Check the PDS to satisfy yourself as to the qualifications and experience of the trust’s managers, as well as the fees they charge for their services.

 To learn more about the risk factors of investing in property trusts, visit ASIC’s Moneysmart website.

 The Trilogy Industrial Property Trust (Industrial Trust) is an example of an Australian unlisted property trust designed to provide competitive income as well as the opportunity for capital growth over the long term

 This open-ended trust invests in industrial property located in key Australian regional and metropolitan industrial precincts, which has been one of the most sought-after asset classes in recent years.

 The Industrial Trust has a minimum investment of $50,000, and it intends to pay monthly distributions and make withdrawal offers once every four years.
-It paid investors 7.60 CPU p.a.* annualised for the month of April 2022.
-This is equivalent to a yield of 6.98% p.a.* annualised, based on the unit price of $1.0886 as at 1 April 2022.
+It paid investors an average of 7.55 CPU p.a.* annualised for the 12 months to 31 July 2022.

 Learn more about the

 Trilogy Industrial Property Trust